 New Zealand’s horticulture industry is booming and worth billions of dollars to the New Zealand economy.
 With the growth in industry comes increasing demand for university-qualified graduates to take on exciting careers.
 Opportunities are plentiful around New Zealand and overseas.

 The Bachelor of Horticultural Science is totally focused on helping you become a horticulture graduate who can hit the ground running.
 It will give you the relevant, contemporary skills that industry requires and will ensure that you can take your place leading this exciting industry into the future.

 Globally there are more jobs in horticulture than there are people to fill them.
 The apple industry alone estimates that they need 150 new graduates each year for the next decade.
-Horticulture will offer you a wide range of exciting career opportunities across business and science roles.
+Horticulture will offer you a wide range of exciting and rewarding career opportunities across business and science roles.
 Our students that are motivated to work hard often progress quickly to attractive and internationally orientated positions within the horticultural sector.

 New from 2019, the Bachelor of Horticultural Science has been specifically designed to give you the skills to take up those careers.